Swendsen-Wang Algorithm on the Mean-Field Potts Model: Introduction

+In this paper, we study the mixing time of the Swendsen-Wang dynamics for the ferromagnetic Potts model on the complete graph.
+Previously, Cuff et al. \cite{CDLLPS} had detailed the mixing time of the Glauber dynamics for the ferromagnetic Potts model on the complete graph (their results are significantly more precise than what we state here for convenience): $\Theta(n\log{n})$ for $B<\Bu$, $\exp(\Omega(n))$ for $B>\Bu$, and $\Theta(n^{4/3})$ mixing time for $B=\Bu$ (and a scaling window of $O(n^{-2/3})$ around $\Bu$).

-We can now state our main result which is a complete classification of the mixing time of the Swendsen-Wang dynamics on the complete graph when the parameter $B$ is a constant independent of $n$. \begin{theorem} For all integer $q\geq 3$, the mixing time $\Tmix$ of the Swendsen-Wang algorithm on the $n$-vertex complete graph satisfies: \begin{enumerate} \item For all $B<\Bu$, $\Tmix = O(1)$. \item For $B=\Bu$, $\Tmix=\Theta(n^{1/3})$. \item For all $\Bu< B<\Bh$, $\Tmix = \exp(n^{\Omega(1)})$. \item For all $B\geq\Bh$, $\Tmix = \Theta(\log{n})$. \end{enumerate} \end{theorem} In an independent work, Blanca and Sinclair \cite{BS} analyze a closely related chain to the Swendsen-Wang dynamics which is also suitable for sampling random cluster configurations (works more generally for $q\geq 1$ with $q\in \mathbb{R}$).
+Our main result is a complete classification of the mixing time of the Swendsen-Wang dynamics on the complete graph when the parameter $B$ is a constant independent of $n$. \begin{theorem} For all integer $q\geq 3$, the mixing time $\Tmix$ of the Swendsen-Wang algorithm on the $n$-vertex complete graph satisfies: \begin{enumerate} \item For all $B<\Bu$, $\Tmix = \Theta(1)$. \item For $B=\Bu$, $\Tmix=\Theta(n^{1/3})$. \item For all $\Bu< B<\Bh$, $\Tmix = \exp(n^{\Omega(1)})$. \item For all $B\geq\Bh$, $\Tmix = \Theta(\log{n})$. \end{enumerate} \end{theorem} In an independent work, Blanca and Sinclair \cite{BS} analyze a closely related chain to the Swendsen-Wang dynamics, known as the Chayes-Machta dynamics, which is also suitable for sampling random cluster configurations (works more generally for $q\geq 1$ with $q\in \mathbb{R}$).
 They provide an analogue of Theorem~\ref{thm:main}, though their analysis excludes the critical points $B=\Bu$ and $B=\Bh$.
+Very recently, Gheissari, Lubetzky, and Peres \cite{GLP} improved the lower bound on the mixing time in the window $\Bu< B<\Bh$ to $\exp(\Omega(n))$, both for the Swendsen-Wang and the Chayes-Machta dynamics.

-In the following section, we discuss the critical points $\Bu,\Bp,\Bh$, present a function $F$ which captures a simplified view of the Swendsen-Wang dynamics, and then we present a lemma connecting the behavior of $F$ with the critical points.
+In the following section, we give an overview of our proof approach.
+First, we discuss the critical points $\Bu,\Bp,\Bh$ in more detail.
+Then, we present a function $F$ which captures a simplified view of the Swendsen-Wang dynamics, and then we connect the behavior of $F$ with the critical points.
 We also present in Section \ref{sec:proof-overview} a high-level sketch of the proof of Theorem~\ref{thm:main}.
-In Section \ref{sepp} we prove the slow mixing result (Part \ref{thm:slow} of Theorem \ref{thm:main}).
-We then prove the rapid mixing results for $B>\Bh$ in Section \ref{sec:fast} and for $B=\Bu$ in Section \ref{sec:fast-Bu}.
-The case $B=\Bh$ is completed in Section \ref{sec:fast-Bh} and $B<\Bu$ is done in Section \ref{sec:fast-uniqueness}.
+In Section~\ref{sec:randomgraph}, we collect facts for the $G(n,c/n)$ random graph which will be relevant for analyzing one step of the Swendsen-Wang algorithm.
+In Section \ref{sepp}, we prove the slow mixing result (Part \ref{thm:slow} of Theorem \ref{thm:main}).
+We then prove the rapid mixing results for $B>\Bh$ in Section \ref{sec:fast}, for $B=\Bh$ in Section \ref{sec:fast-Bh}, for $B<\Bu$ in Section \ref{sec:fast-uniqueness}, and for $B=\Bu$ in Section \ref{sec:fast-Bu}.